olehyev138/diverst-devv/docs/devops/environment-initialization.md

 The goal of this document is _not_ to outline, explain the existing infrastructure setup.
 But how to make use of it to initialize a new environment account.

-Setting up a new environment involves two general steps:
+Setting up a new environment involves two general steps, as well as DNS setup:

 1) Creating the cloud infrastructure
 2) Initializing the database
+3) DNS setup

 ## Environment account documentation